jinpan/covid-simulations/jekyll/shopping_with_masks/index.md

 </div>

 Looking more closely at the data, there is an interesting second-order effect: there is a backwards "S-curve" in the data.
-At the middle of the curve, the impact of one more mask wearer is very strong.
+At the middle of the curve, the impact of each additional mask wearer is very strong.

 **When ~50% of people are wearing masks, each additional mask wearer can prevent 1.7 infections.**